Gospel: Luke 3:1-6

 When was the last time something that didn't make sense catch your attention?
 Did its image have contradictory messages?
 How was that possible?

 Humor and advertising have something in common.
 Both rely on contradiction to make a point.
 The humorist will take a commonly shared experience and will look at it in a new way.
 Voila.
 The contradictory nature of the experience is laid bare.
-Everyone laughs because they see the absurdity though the eyes of the humorist.
+Everyone laughs because they see the absurdity through the eyes of the humorist.

 Ditto, advertisements.
 Place two contradictory images together, according to the logic of the advertiser, and the public will stop to look.
 (Whether this works or not is a matter of opinion.
 But look around.
 The logic is still in effect).